AJAY33-HP/hardik/README.md

-Update my ASP.NET Core 8 Web API for the WIP Management System.

-Requirements:

-1. Employee checkout should create a Checkout Request with Status = Pending.
-2. Do NOT reduce inventory when the request is submitted.
-3. Create an Admin notification for every checkout request.
-4. Save CheckOutId in the Notification table.
-5. Admin should approve or reject checkout requests.
-6. On Approve:
-   - Reduce inventory quantity.
-   - Reduce rack occupied quantity.
-   - Change checkout status to Approved.
-   - Send notification to the employee.
-7. On Reject:
-   - Change checkout status to Rejected.
-   - Inventory should remain unchanged.
-   - Send notification to the employee.
-8. Update Inventory GetAll API to include Product, Rack, and Warehouse details using Include() and ThenInclude().
-9. Return ProductName, ProductCode, RackCode, WarehouseName, Capacity, Occupied, Available, and Status in WipInventoryDto.
-10. Handle exceptions properly and never return HTTP 500 for notification failures.
-11. Remove duplicate Checkout Request APIs/controllers if present.
-12. Ensure all APIs work correctly in Swagger without errors.

-Update my React + Bootstrap frontend for the WIP Management System.

-Requirements:

-1. Checkout page should submit a Pending Checkout Request.
-2. Employee ID should be read from localStorage.
-3. Display Product, Rack, Warehouse, Capacity, Occupied, Available, and Status.
-4. Validate quantity before submitting.
-5. Show success message: "Checkout Request Submitted.
-Waiting for Admin Approval."
-6. Create a separate "Checkout Requests" page for Admin.
-7. Admin should Approve or Reject requests from that page.
-8. Notification page should only display notifications and should not contain Approve/Reject buttons.
-9. Refresh Dashboard, Inventory, Notifications, and Checkout Requests after every approval or rejection.
-10. Use a clean, responsive Bootstrap UI with proper loading indicators and toast messages.
+Do not use a separate Checkout Requests page.

+Keep the existing Notification page as the approval page.

+For every Checkout Request notification:
+- Save CheckOutId in the Notification table.
+- Return CheckOutId in the Notification API.
+- Approve button should call:
+  POST /api/Inventory/checkout/approve/{checkOutId}
+- Reject button should call:
+  POST /api/Inventory/checkout/reject/{checkOutId}

+On Approve:
+- Update Checkout Status to Approved.
+- Reduce Inventory Quantity.
+- Reduce Rack Occupied.
+- Create notification for the employee.

+On Reject:
+- Update Checkout Status to Rejected.
+- Inventory should not change.
+- Create notification for the employee.

+Do not change existing APIs unnecessarily.
+Keep backward compatibility with the current frontend.

+Remove the Checkout Requests page.

+Use the existing Notifications page for Admin approvals.

+For every Checkout Request notification:
+- Show Employee Name.
+- Show Product.
+- Show Quantity.
+- Show Status.
+- Display Approve and Reject buttons.

+Approve button:
+POST /api/Inventory/checkout/approve/{checkOutId}

+Reject button:
+POST /api/Inventory/checkout/reject/{checkOutId}

+After approval or rejection:
+- Refresh Notifications.
+- Refresh Inventory.
+- Refresh Dashboard.
+- Show success message.

+Do not change the existing notification UI except adding Approve and Reject buttons.